 As the EU Green Deal roles out, the ZeroPM regulatory watch will announce upcoming initiatives related to persistent and mobile substances.
-Our most recent update was prepared on Match 6th 2026.
+Our most recent update was prepared on June 10th, 2026.

 Upcoming consultation deadlines: